ajoberstar/reckon/README.md

 It specifies a pretty stringent meaning for what a consumer of an API should expect based on the difference between two versions numbers.

-Additionally it describes methods for encoding pre-release and build-metadata and how those should be sorted by tools.
+Additionally, it describes methods for encoding pre-release and build-metadata and how those should be sorted by tools.

 With that specification and some conventions related to encoding your stage of